Lincoln Park

 Families appreciate the two playgrounds stationed at opposite ends of the park.
 Each features modern equipment - swings, slides, and climbing structures suitable for little adventurers of all ages.
 When summer heat rolls in, water play areas become the coolest spots in the park, literally.

 Dog parents haven't been forgotten - dog-friendly areas include thoughtfully separated sections for large and small four-legged friends.
 You're also welcome to walk your leashed companions within the park's pathways.
+Planning a gathering?
+Picnic areas with tables dot the landscape, with a particular concentration near Communipaw Avenue - fantastic for everything from birthday celebrations to casual meetups.
+Practical amenities include restrooms at several locations and free WiFi within the grounds.

 The Park Today

-Other improvements keep the park feeling fresh and functional - enhanced bike lanes, updated dog parks, smoothly paved walking paths, and meticulous landscape maintenance.
+Lincoln Park has continuously evolved throughout its lifetime.
+Recent improvements include enhanced bike lanes, updated dog parks, smoothly paved walking paths, and meticulous landscape maintenance.
 All year long, the park hosts farmers markets, carnivals, free concerts, and cultural events that bring the community together.

 All Features & Facilities